OFS/ofs.github.io/docs/sw/install_guide/installation_guide.md

 Source code for the OPAE DFL device driver for Linux is also available on [GitHub](https://github.com/OPAE/linux-dfl).

 ## Install the Fedora  ##
-Download the Fedora  (x86_64 version) installation file in [fedora](https://getfedora.org/en/workstation/download/), and install the Fedora  in yourserver.
+Download the Fedora (x86_64 version) installation file in [fedora](https://getfedora.org/en/workstation/download/), and install the Fedora  in your server.
 You can choose Fedora Workstation or Fedora server.

 ## Build the kernel and DFL drivers ##